 Growing up, I got a lot of temptations, but Harry Potter was still my true love.
 Until one day, I met Pippin.
 I got so fascinated with Pippin and Hobbiton and the Middle Earth, so I began to question Harry.
 How is it that Dobby speaks in third-person about himself as Gollum does?
 How is it that the Dementors resemble the Nazgul in so many ways?
 How come there were some similar events in both stories?

 Some people may say that it’s not that important, but for me unoriginality is a big turn-off.
 Finding out that Harry wasn’t as genuine as I thought he was, was truly heartbreaking.
 So I tried to avoid him, but I failed.
 I was so addicted to Harry and Ron and Hermione.
 It was like knowing that sweets aren’t good for your teeth, but you just can’t help having them.
-So I said to myself, it can’t be all bad, I assured myself, Harry must still have something good, and so I picked up the pieces and moved on to the next book.
+So I said to myself, it can’t be all bad, I assured myself, Harry must still have something good, and so I picked up the pieces of my heart and moved on to the next book.

 Starting from the fifth book our relationship was very rocky, but I had hope for Ron and Hermione, and so I kept holding on.
 Besides, I just couldn’t leave him after all those times.
 It felt like having a boyfriend for so long, and you got sick of him already but couldn’t break up with him because you feel like you’ve been together for too long.